Carvin History, Family Crest & Coats of Arms

 - Origins Available:

 Today's Irish surnames are underpinned by a multitude of rich histories.
 The name Carvin originally appeared in Gaelic as O Gairbhin, derived from the word "garbh," which means "rough."

 Early Origins of the Carvin family

-Another 269 words (19 lines of text) covering the years 1000, 1527 and 1595 are included under the topic Early Carvin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Carvin research.
+Another 135 words (10 lines of text) covering the years 1000, 1527 and 1595 are included under the topic Early Carvin History in all our PDF Extended History products and printed products wherever possible.

 Carvin Spelling Variations

 Within the archives researched, many different spelling variations of the surname Carvin were found.
 These included One reason for the many variations is that scribes and church officials often spelled an individual's name as it sounded.
 This imprecise method often led to many versions.
 Garvin, Garvey, Garwin, Garvine, Garven, Garvan, Garvy, Garvie, Garwen and many more.

 Early Notables of the Carvin family (pre 1700)